pawelciurka/money-insights/README.md

-Fully offline, modern looking tool for analysis of personal finance.
+Fully offline, modern looking tool for personal finance analysis.
 Made with Streamlit.

 # Installation
 * make sure you have `poetry` installed (https://python-poetry.org/docs/#installation)
+* set `poetry config virtualenvs.in-project true` to have the virtualenv in project's directory
 * run `poetry install` in project's directory.
-This will create a virtual environment (by default in `./.venv`)
+This will create a virtual environment in `./.venv`
-* run `poetry shell` to activate the environment
-* run `streamlit run ./project/app.py` to start the app
+* run `poetry run streamlit run .\project\app.py` to start the app

 # Usage
 * put your transactions data in `./data/transactions`